 - 1. The highest scoring project per county with ownership by an AHFA-Approved CHDO will be funded until the regulatory 15% CHDO set-aside has been met. - 2.
+The highest scoring Housing Credits project will be funded regardless of location provided the concentration of affordable housing units is not negatively affected. - 3.
+In addition to meeting the CHDO funding requirements, and to maximize the utilization of available or excess HOME Funds, if any, and to increase new construction of HOME funded Projects, AHFA will prioritize the funding of at least 2 of the highest scoring Housing Credits combined with HOME projects per county. - 4.
 The highest scoring Housing Credit project and/or HOME project combined with Housing Credits will be allocated per county until all available Housing Credits and HOME Funds have been allocated, subject to the following exception.
 AHFA will allocate Housing Credits to 2 projects in the same county or city only if both projects score high enough to be funded, are otherwise eligible to be funded under this QAP, and one of the projects being considered has all of the following attributes at the time of application: (i) has received a HOME Loan from AHFA, (ii) has at least 85% occupancy, and (iii) has either (a) repaid the HOME Loan in full, or (b) has closed a 15-year extension of the debt evidenced by the outstanding HOME loan.

-- 3. If all available Housing Credits have been allocated and there still remains available HOME Funds, the highest scoring HOME project combined with Housing Credits may be allocated per county, subject to a future-year Housing Credit allocation. - 4.
-In addition to meeting the CHDO funding requirements, and to maximize the utilization of available or excess HOME Funds, if any, and to increase new construction of HOME funded Projects, AHFA will prioritize the funding of at least 2 of the highest scoring HOME applications.
+5. If all available 2025 Housing Credits have been allocated and there still remains available HOME Funds, the highest scoring HOME project combined with Housing Credits may be allocated per county, subject to a future-year Housing Credit allocation.